+35725368683

 • A marriage certificate (official validated translation), an original or authentic copy, and

-The language of the documents should be Greek or English.
-A certified translation must be used with the originals for any other language.
+The documents should be in Greek or English.
+If they are in another language, a certified translation must be used with the originals.

 All foreign documents must have the Apostille stamp.